Course Descriptions

 Racism and Justice Seminar - 3 Units

-In this course, we examine the complex interrelationships between the U.S. legal system and the broader structural inequalities reflecting the legacies of White Supremacy and racism in the United States.
-The course will survey racism embedded in core areas of law and policy such as criminal, employment, immigration, property law, as well as in the culture in which law is made.
-Emphasis will be on providing critical race perspective on the intersection between racialized experience and the law, and on increasing student's critical reflection on their own experiences, thinking, writing, and oral communication skills and strengthening your capacity for engaging across real and perceived differences in a small group learning environment and beyond.
+In this course, we examine the complex interrelationships between the U.S. legal system and the broader structural inequalities reflecting the legacies of White Supremacy, antiBlackness and racism in the United States.
+The course will also pay special attention to how gender identity and sexuality are impacted by race and racism.
+The course will engage with scholarship and current events that probe how racism animates and emanates from core areas of law and policy as well as in the culture in which law is made.
+Emphasis will be on providing critical race perspective on the intersection between racialized experience and the law, and on increasing student's critical reflection on their own experiences, thinking, writing, and oral communication skills and strengthening their capacity for engaging across real and perceived differences in a small group learning environment and beyond.
+This is a multidisciplinary course that will culminate in a reflective paper and critical playlist.

 Remedies - 3 Units